 7. May and Might

-You may score three goals on Saturday
+You might score three goals on Saturday.

 8. Since and Because

-Since getting this job I’ve been working long hours because of a heavy workload.
+Since getting this job, I’ve been working long hours because of a heavy workload.

 9. Anxious and Excited